ouinouin/Berryton/README.md

 Associated homeassistant configuration to append in your configuration.yaml of homeassistant

-note that the thermostat topic is coming from elsewhere
+Note that the thermostat topic is coming from elsewhere

 ```
     - name: NewAirton